DCC-EX/dcc-ex.github.io/docs/ex-toolbox/using.md

 On several of the screens in \|EX-TB\| you can issue native DCC-EX `<>` commands to your \|EX-CS\|.

-Enter the command you want to send, and click `Send`{.interpreted-text role="guilabel"}.
+Enter the command you want to send, and click `Send`.

 The command you send, and any responses from the command station will be shown below.